BIM Informed Visual SLAM for Construction Environments: Related Works

-\textbf{Global localization with priors.} A common strategy to integrate prior knowledge in SLAM is to estimate the robot’s pose directly within a pre-existing map using particle filters such as Monte Carlo Localization~\cite{dellaert1999monte}.
-With LiDAR input, this approach has been extended to leverage 3D architectural priors for building-scale localization~\cite{blum_precise_2021} and to demonstrate real-world BIM-based pipelines~\cite{Towards-BIM-based-robot-localization}.
-In parallel, vision-based methods such as~\cite{zimmerman_constructing_2023} build an object-centric map by aligning monocular RGB detections to a 2D floor plan and perform global localization via Monte Carlo localization.
-Other recent approaches construct semantic scene graphs from images conditioned on a prebuilt 3D LiDAR map, improving robustness with learning-based inpainting and space partitioning while keeping computation low~\cite{longo2025pixels}.
+A common strategy to integrate prior knowledge, such as BIM or floorplans, in SLAM is to localize the robot within a pre-existing map using particle filters such as Monte Carlo Localization~\cite{dellaert1999monte}.
+With LiDAR input, this strategy has been extended to leverage 3D architectural priors for building-scale localization~\cite{blum_precise_2021}.
+Further works demonstrate robust pose tracking in CAD drawings~\cite{Boniardi} and semantic BIM-based localization using 2D LiDAR~\cite{Hendrikx}.
+Vision-based methods align monocular RGB detections to 2D floor plans~\cite{zimmerman_constructing_2023} or construct semantic scene graphs conditioned on prebuilt 3D LiDAR maps~\cite{longo2025pixels}.

-While effective for pose estimation, these pipelines rely solely on the prior map for localization and do not continuously incorporate new sensor observations to refine an evolving \textit{as-built} map.
-Additionally, they typically require substantial exploration or overlap with the prior before achieving a reliable match, delaying initialization and limiting their applicability for monitoring small or partially constructed areas.
+While effective for pose estimation, these pipelines localize within a fixed map and do not refine an evolving \textit{as-built} map, often requiring substantial operation for reliable matching.